 Oceanography moorings are underwater instruments anchored on the sea floor that collect ocean currents, temperature, salinity, and other environmental parameters.
-Typically, mooring deployment periods range from 4-6 months in shelf waters to up to 18 months in deep oceans (Sloyan et al., 2024).
+Typically, mooring deployment periods range from 4 to 6 months in shelf waters to up to 18 months in deep oceans (Sloyan et al., 2024).
 Sustained long-term mooring observations serve as invaluable resources for environmental and climate research and play a vital role in calibrating and validating numerical models (Bailey et al., 2019).

-The southwest Western Australian mooring array is part of the Integrated Marine Observing System (IMOS) program operated by Commonwealth Scientific and Industrial Research Organisation (CSIRO) since 2009, designed to monitor the influences of the southward-flowing Leeuwin Current (LC) on the continental shelf (Thompson, 1984; Chen and Feng, 2021).
+The south-western Western Australia (WA) mooring array is part of the Integrated Marine Observing System (IMOS) program operated by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) since 2009, designed to monitor the influences of the southward-flowing Leeuwin Current (LC) on the continental shelf (Thompson, 1984; Chen and Feng, 2021).
 The anomalous meridional pressure gradient, associated with warm, low-salinity waters from the tropical Pacific Ocean entering the Indian Ocean through the Indonesian Archipelago, is the main driver of the LC (Feng and Wijffels, 2002; Godfrey and Ridgway, 1985).
-The strength of the LC varies seasonally, most due to variations in the alongshore winds (Smith et al., 1991).
-During austral summer, strong alongshore northward winds drive northward Capes Current in the mid-inner shelf (Fig.
+The strength of the LC varies seasonally, mostly due to variations in the along-shore winds (Smith et al., 1991).
+During the austral summer, strong along-shore northward winds drive the Capes Current northward on the central inner shelf (Fig. 1).
+The interannual variability of the LC is often associated with remote signals from the Pacific, i.e. the El Niño-Southern Oscillation (ENSO), the current being stronger during La Niña and weaker during El Niño (Feng et al., 2003).